 We know that preterm labor can lead to early birth.
 So how do you know if you’re in preterm labor?
-Learn the signs so you know what to do if preterm labor happens to you.
+Learn the signs of preterm labor so you know what to do if preterm labor happens to you.

 Yes.
 These treatments are not a guarantee to stop preterm labor.
 But if you’re having preterm labor, they may help you stay pregnant longer.
 Talk to your provider to find out if these treatments are right for you:

 - Progesterone.
 This is a hormone that’s normally present in the body.
 Treatment with progesterone during pregnancy may help reduce the risk of giving birth early.